Download free PDF

 Cosmetics and Beauty Market Size

-The cosmetics and beauty market was valued at USD 1 trillion in 2025.
-The market is projected to reach USD 1.5 trillion by 2035, expanding at a compound annual growth rate (CAGR) of 4.1% from 2026 to 2035, according to the latest report published by Global Market Insights Inc.
+The global Cosmetics & Beauty Market was valued at USD 1 trillion in 2025 and is projected to reach USD 1.5 trillion by 2035, expanding at a CAGR of 4.1% during 2026–2035, according to the latest report published by Global Market Insights Inc.

 Cosmetics and Beauty Market Key Takeaways